Natalie Novosel: WNBA

+College

-Personal
+Personal life

 Shortly after the draft, Novosel said that her first choice of teams was the Mystics, adding that she "couldn't be any happier" that the team selected her.
-She had personal reasons for wanting to play in Washington, most notably that her twin brother Nathan was set to begin a two-year position in the city with Teach for America in late summer 2012.
+She had personal reasons for wanting to play in Washington, most notably that her twin brother, Nathan, was set to begin a two-year position in the city with Teach for America in late summer 2012.